 What about marriage – do you act as if “the wife is always right”?
 Not that you think she is always right, but like a business that just wants to avoid confrontation you go along with pretty much anything just to avoid trouble.
 It may be easy, but it’s not smart.
-If it’s a matter of taste, then sure, choose to live with it if you can, but if she is wrong, if what she wants or thinks is going to fail, going to hurt someone, or just likely to end badly, then I think you have a moral obligation to take a stand.
-Just do it carefully and nicely, the way you would with a valued customer.
+If it’s a matter of taste, then sure, choose to live with it if you can; but if she is wrong, if what she wants or thinks is going to fail, going to hurt someone, or is likely to end badly, then I think you have a moral obligation to take a stand.
+Just do it with care and respect, the way you would with a valued customer.